Entanglement Entropies in Conformal Systems with Boundaries

-In this letter we shall generalize this result to open lattice Hamiltonians described by boundary conformal field theory (BCFT) \cite{Cardy1986}.
+In this letter we shall generalize this result to {\it open} lattice Hamiltonians, effectively described by boundary conformal field theory (BCFT) \cite{Cardy1986}.
 BCFT has a wide range of applications to impurity problems \cite{Saleur1998}, string theory \cite{pol}, etc, which justifies the generalization pursued here.
-Moreover, BCFT has a very rich mathematical structure which is worth to analyze from the entanglement point of view.
+Moreover, the generalization is, as we shall see, non trivial, since BCFT has a very rich mathematical structure, which is worth to analyze from the entanglement point of view.
+Apart from these many reasons of interest, it is worth to cite that the problem is quite long-standing \cite{Zhou2006, AffleckLaflorencieSorensen2009}, and our work represents its final solution.

 We shall start with some basic definitions.
 The REE's are defined as follows:

 where $n$ is a positive real, $\rho_A$ is the reduced density matrix of a subsystem $A$ and the trace is over the $A$'s Hilbert space.
 If $\rho_A$ is constructed from the GS of a CFT, one has \cite{CalabreseCardy}: